Fleetwood Mac (1975 album): Release and reception

+it is this economics in music that shows through on their latest offering."
+Record World labelled it as "one of their finest sets to date, mixing a variety of styles—all really well done—and sure to amass steady spins and heavy sales."
 In 2003, the album was ranked number 183 on Rolling Stone Magazine's list of "The 500 Greatest Albums of All Time", and was re-ranked at 182 in a 2012 revised list.